 I’ve never done ice climbing, so I was very excited to try it in Norway.
 Unfortunately, my tour got canceled as it was raining a day before.
 Hopefully, I’ll get to do this next time!

 If you’re into ‘walking’ sports, then you need to try some snowshoeing and cross-country skiing.
 Most excursions head to the beautiful whale island to do so.
 Moreover, it’s one of the least expensive activities in Tromso, so recommended for those on a budget.

 There are many good hotels and apartments to stay in Tromso.
-Even though I booked my trip just a few days in advance, I didn’t have any issues finding a suitable accommodation.
+Even though I booked my trip just a few days in advance, I didn’t have any issues finding suitable accommodation.

 All tours leave from a bus stop located in front of the Radisson Blue Hotel and Scandic Ishavshotel.
 I opted not to stay in any of the two hotels because the price was higher than I was willing to pay.
 Here’s what I recommend instead:

 Enter Amalie Hotel – I opted for this small hotel right behind the Radisson Blue.
 It was affordable and the location couldn’t have been more convenient.
 Tip: don’t buy breakfast unless you’re really fussy.
-There was a free coffee & tea station and a place to make waffles without a charge.
+There was free coffee & tea and a place to make waffles without a charge.